Top 4 Timeless Yu-Gi-Oh! Decks

 Combine warriors escaping to another reality before you slash them and Kings that eat their peasants to destroy stuff, and what do you get?
-One of the most persistent strategies in the game.
+Well, you get one of the most persistent strategies in the game.
 The Monarchs, 6-star tyrants who stomp on others like their Roman equivalents, get their effects by getting tribute summoned.
-They can destroy spell/traps, remove monsters from play, destroy monsters... you get the idea.
+They can destroy spell/traps, remove monsters from play, destroy monsters, you get the idea.
 Combine this seemingly simple strategy with the D.D.
 Archetype, a set that gets effects when banished, and you have a consistent system for keeping tribute fodder on the field for the mighty kings to devour.
 Of course, the trick is using the D.D.s that get Special Summoned when banished (D.D.
 Survivor, D.D.
 Scout).
 Merge them with Macro Cosmos and D.D.
-Fissure and you'll always have a monster on the field to tribute, to defend, or to just terrorize your opponent with.
+Fissure, and you'll always have a monster on the field to tribute, to defend, or to just terrorize your opponent with.

 No matter what deck your running, unless it's D.D as well, you're going to need the Graveyard.
-Since Konami keeps banning draw cards time and time again, the most reliable methods to gaining the cards one needs are to A. Grab a deck that searches like Jimmy Doe and Pamela do when the parents aren't around or B. Send cards to the Graveyard to recycle them.
-Considering even further that the decks that recycle STILL play from the Graveyard, D.D.
+Since Konami keeps banning draw cards time and time again, the most reliable methods to gaining the cards one needs are to A. Grab a deck that searches like Jimmy Doe and Pamela do when the parents aren't around, or B. Send cards to the Graveyard to recycle them.
+Considering that the decks that recycle STILL play from the Graveyard, D.D.
 Decks effectively cripple most strategies by preventing cards from entering the Grave at all.
 D.D.
-Monarchs hinder their opponents, turns that hindrance into their strength, can maintain field advantage, and have destructive capabilities.
+Monarchs hinder their opponents, they turn that hindrance into their strength, they can maintain field advantage, and they have destructive capabilities.
 If they weren't dependent on Spell and Trap cards and could toolbox more, the D.D.
-Monarchs would ascend to Top Tier status.
+Monarchs would ascend to top tier status.

 What's in the name?

-As history has shown, mixing zombies with ANYTHING; which includes historical fiction, movies, boobs and anime, super heroes, westerns, video games, etc; tends to make it better, card games no exception to the rule.
-Similar to their undead brethren, the zombies in Yuigoh specialize in Special Summoning themselves from the Graveyard, and there still exists no archetype as adapt at it.
+As history has shown, mixing zombies with ANYTHING, which includes historical fiction, movies, boobs and anime, superheroes, westerns, video games, etc. tends to make it better, and card games are no exception to the rule.
+Similar to their undead brethren, the zombies in Yu-Gi-Oh! specialize in Special Summoning themselves from the Graveyard, and there is no other archetype as adept at it than zombies.
 Zombie Master is a level 4 that can Special another level 4 or lower zombie from the grave just by the player dropping any card from the hand.
-If more Zombie Masters exist in in the grave, then rinse and repeat.
-Il Blud is a Gemini which can Special a zombie after it has been re-summoned.
+If more Zombie Masters exist in the grave, then rinse and repeat.
+Il Blud is a Gemini that can Special a zombie after it has been re-summoned.
 Plaguespreader Zombie, a card you'll see in more than one deck type, can Special Summon itself by sending a card from your hand to the top of the deck, and is a level 2 tuner.
-Zombie World, the Field Spell they rely on, which makes all monsters on field and in the Grave Zombies, hinders type-specific decks by transforming all cards into Zombies and makes tributes for non-Zombies impossible.
+Zombie World, the Field Spell they rely on, which makes all monsters on the field and in the graveyard Zombies, hinders type-specific decks by transforming all cards into Zombies and makes tributes for non-Zombies impossible.

 The Zombie Deck's swarm capabilities have lasted for more than a decade, enabling them to fill a field in one turn if enough are milled to the grave.
 A player unaccustomed to fighting them will get overwhelmed quickly, no matter what deck type one uses.
 Zombies also possess unequaled spash-ability.
 Zombies mix with Plants, Lightsworns, Chaos builds, T.G.
 Decks, and basically any other build that needs an extra revive engine.
 Don't have a deck to splash with Zombies?
 No problem!
-There exists plenty of Zombie only deck variants: Deck Out Zombies, King of the Skull Servants Zombies, Burn Zombies, Vampires...
-Basically, Zombie decks maintain their timelessness because, similar to their Resident Evil cousins, they always find a way to come back for more, no matter how many holes to the head they take or nuclear bombs they receive.
+There exists plenty of Zombie only deck variants: Deck Out Zombies, King of the Skull Servants Zombies, Burn Zombies, Vampires, and many others.
+Basically, Zombie decks maintain their timelessness because—similar to their Resident Evil cousins—they always find a way to come back for more, no matter how many holes to the head they take or nuclear bombs they receive.

 To the Winner Goes the Crown